domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 Waste of Time - Lil Peep
 Lil Peep - Broken Smile (My All) 2018 not
 Bones - GladWeHaveAnUnderstanding
+Bones - YouFeelingLuckyPunk?
+Bones - SleepMode
+$UICIDEBOY$ - My Flaws Burn Through My Skin Like Demonic Flames from Hell
+nvrmore - you're the only one that wants me (around / to die)
+LiL PEEP - a plan to kill myself
+BONES - Butterfly

 ## Live DJ Hip Hop Mix 08 (Draft)
 Jean Grae - Breathe Easy